 First, you have to want to move forward.
 This desire is produced through meaningfulness.
 It is what you think you will get out of the experience.
 This, in turn, fosters inspiration and motivation to travel far and fast (engage).

 Second, you have to believe that the path is safe.
 The safer the path, the more likely you are to move forward quickly.
 If you think you might get broadsided unexpectedly or if the bridge that you’re trying to cross will break, you are very unlikely to move forward with abandon (engage).

 Third, you have to have the capacity to make the journey.
 If you are exhausted, hurt, or distracted, you won’t be able to make the journey very efficiently.
 If you aren’t sure where to turn or if you aren’t equipped to scale a challenging obstacle, then you won’t do it with enthusiasm and confidence (engagement).

 Now that you know the three psychological conditions necessary for engagement, you are equipped to sort through the messy “What drives engagement?” question.
 Use your own creativity and understanding of your employees to help them make this journey with you.

 If along the way you need some guidance, we would love to help you measure these psychological conditions and give you tools to improve engagement.
 Sometimes, what is simple to understand is difficult to execute.
-We help you shine a light on areas where you can take action through our Emplify Measure package.
+We help you shine a light on areas where you can take action.
 We’d love to help you understand meaningfulness, safety, and capacity amongst your team.